seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part8-Sanity-Studio.md

 | `package.json`     | Studio dependencies                   |
 | `tsconfig.json`    | TypeScript configuration              |

-The Studio itself is a **React application** that connects to your Content Lake.
+The Studio itself is actually a React application that connects to your Content Lake.

-This is one of the reasons Sanity feels so different from traditional CMS platforms:
+This is one reason why Sanity feels fundamentally different from traditional CMS systems.

 ```text id="b6n8qe"
 CMS